ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    A possible type of PoP evidence is a signature that the KDC computes by using its own private key, whose corresponding public key is specified in the authentication credential carried in the 'kdc_cred' parameter.
 Application profiles of this specification MUST specify the exact approaches used by the KDC to compute the PoP evidence to include in 'kdc_cred_verify', and MUST specify which of those approaches is used in which case (REQ21).

-* 'rekeying_scheme', identifying the rekeying scheme that the KDC uses to provide new group keying meterial to the group members.
+* 'rekeying_scheme', identifying the rekeying scheme that the KDC uses to provide new group keying material to the group members.
 This parameter is encoded as a CBOR integer, whose value is taken from the "Value" column of the "ACE Groupcomm Rekeying Schemes" registry defined in {{iana-ace-groupcomm-rekeying-schemes}} of this specification.

 ~~~~~~~~~~~
 +-------+----------------+-------------------------------+------------+